How to defend against ACH fraud

 Update protective protocols.

 Layering protocols can multiply their protective effect.
 Consider implementing transaction limits, review periods, and dual controls (where two or more employees must approve each transaction).
 You could even opt to use a credit-only account that accepts deposits but doesn’t permit debits.
-For updates on the latest ACH news and risk management tools, you can subscribe to Nacha’s ACH Network newsletter.
+For updates on the latest ACH news and risk management tools, subscribe to Nacha’s ACH Network newsletter.

 Boost your tech defenses.